 New protection for tenants

 This law temporarily extends the amount of notice landlords must give before beginning the process of ending a tenancy.
-In most cases landlords will now need to give tenants 6 months' notice, unless they are ending the tenancy for certain reasons.
-This includes antisocial and criminal behaviour and where the tenant has abandoned the property.
+In most cases landlords will now need to give tenants 6 months' notice, unless they are ending the tenancy for certain reasons, such as:

 Ministers can extend the temporary period these changes are in place, if that is needed.